rancher/docs/content/rancher/tasks/pipelines/_index.md

 6. Select Branch options.

 	-	Only the branch {BRANCH NAME}: Only events triggered by changes to this branch will be built.

 	-	Evertyhing but {BRANCH NAME}: Build any branch that triggered an event EXCEPT events from this branch.

 	-	All branches: Regardless of the branch that triggered the event always build.

+	>**Note:** If you want one path for master, but another for PRs or development/test/feature branches, create two separate pipelines.

+7. Select the build trigger events.
+By default, builds will only happen by manually clicking build now in Rancher UI.

+	- Automatically build this pipeline whenever there is a git commit.
+(This respects the branch selection above)

+	- Automatically build this pipeline whenever there is a new PR.

+	- Automatically build the pipeline.
+(Allows you to configure scheduled builds similar to Cron)

-7. Click Add button.
+8. Click Add button.

 	By default, Rancher provides a three stage pipeline for you.
 It consists of a build stage where you would compile, unit test, and scan code.
 The publish stage has a single step to publish a docker image.